 Evolution French Roulette Gold comes in two playable options.
 The first is with a live dealer, who controls the game, spins the wheel, and flicks the ball into the wheel.

-The second version is Auto French Roulette, which consists of a real roulette wheel that’s controlled by compressed air.
-The ball is fired by a puff of air into the wheel that has been spun by a motor.
-The outcome is random, unlike RNG Roulette where the result is predetermined by a computer.
+The second version is Auto French Roulette, which consists of a roulette wheel controlled by compressed air.
+A puff of air fires the ball into the wheel, which has been spun by a motor.
+The outcome is random, unlike RNG Roulette, where the result is predetermined by a computer.

 evolution french roulette